-At the end of the 18-month process, roughly September 30, 2015, Massachusetts will have its first statewide food system plan since 1975.
+At the end of the planning process, Massachusetts will have its first statewide food system plan since 1974.
 The plan will establish a comprehensive vision for the food system, and will include specific goals and an action plan to make the vision reality.

 Why it's Important

 The Massachusetts food system is vibrant in many ways, but the state also faces challenges.
 Local food production and markets are incredibly successful in Massachusetts, and are contributing to farm viability and improving access to healthy food.
 At the same time, Massachusetts also deals with challenges, such as losing farmland to development and high rates of obesity and diabetes.
-Through the food system planning process, we will build upon the strengths and address the challenges of the Massachusetts food system.
+These are examples of the topics we're examining.
+Through the food system planning process, we will identify strategies for building upon the strengths and address the challenges of the Massachusetts food system.

-As the planning process gets underway, food system stakeholders will have many opportunities to get involved in the Massachusetts Food System Plan.
+The planning process is underway and there are several ways to get involved.
 If you grow food, make food, or simply eat food, we are interested in your involvement!

 Please visit our new website to find opportunities to get involved in working groups, participate in regional forums, and join in our online discussion.

 The following posters analyze various components of the food system.